Wasatch-Biolabs-Bfx/MethylSeqR/README.md

 library(MethylSeqR)
 ```

-***For Linux Users:*** *Devtools is reuired to install MethylSeqR.
-A helpful guide for this can be found here: https://www.digitalocean.com/community/tutorials/how-to-install-r-packages-using-devtools-on-ubuntu-16-04*
+***For Linux Users:*** *Devtools is required to install MethylSeqR.
+Instructions may need to be found online for your version of Linux.
+An example guide for this can be found here: https://www.digitalocean.com/community/tutorials/how-to-install-r-packages-using-devtools-on-ubuntu-16-04*

-*For other Linux versions, instructions may need to be found online.*

 ## Paradigm
 Begin with CH3 files using the `make_pos_db()` function to generate a database.
 This will at first hold a positions table.
 After that, you can use `qc_wrapper()` to visually assess positional data, or summarize by region (`summarize_regions()`) or windows (`summarize_windows()`).
 A differential methylation analysis can be conducted using `calc_mod_diff()`.